What to Know About Low-Income Health Insurance in Texas for 2025

 Find Cheap Health Insurance Quotes in Your Area

-Adults have limited options for low income health insurance in Texas.
+Families and children can get low-income health insurance in Texas, but adults have limited options.
 It's extremely difficult to qualify for Medicaid in Texas as an adult.

-Texas has several low income health insurance programs.
-To qualify, you can only make up to the income limit, which varies based on the number of people in your household.
+Texas has several low-income health insurance programs.
+To qualify, you need to earn less than the income limit, which changes with the number of people in your household.

 Find Cheap Health Insurance in Your Area